zdharma-continuum/zinit/README.md

-cenable  {cname}         - enable completion `cname' creinstall {plugin-name} - install completions for plugin; can also receive absolute local path cuninstall {plugin-name} - uninstall completions for plugin csearch                  - search for available completions from any plugin compinit                 - refresh installed completions dtrace|dstart            - start tracking what's going on in session dstop                    - stop tracking what's going on in session dunload                  - revert changes recorded between dstart and dstop
+cenable  {cname}         - enable completion `cname' creinstall {plugin-name} - install completions for plugin; can also receive absolute local path cuninstall {plugin-name} - uninstall completions for plugin csearch                  - search all for available completions from any plugin, even unused ones compinit                 - reload installed completions dtrace|dstart            - start tracking what's going on in session dstop                    - stop tracking what's going on in session dunload                  - revert changes recorded between dstart and dstop